 CGxP Microbiology & Environmental Monitoring Capabilities

 The Kymanox Intelligent EnterpAt Kymanox, our risk-based approach to Microbiology, Environmental Monitoring (EM), and Personnel Monitoring (PM) ensures facilities and personnel operate in a state of control — ultimately ensuring patient safety.
-Team is an international provider of ERP Optimization, Implementation and Compliance solutions for life sciences.
+Our team is an international provider of ERP Optimization, Implementation and Compliance solutions for life sciences.
 We offer a unique patient-centric, risk-based approach balanced with both regulatory requirements and business needs.

 PAI Readiness Gap Assessments